 DTRF Memorializes Dr. Dina Lev

-DTRF Dr. Dina Lev New Investigator Memorial Research Grant
+DTRF Dr. Dina Lev Early Career Memorial Research Grant

 The DTRF Dr. Dina Lev New Investigator Memorial Research Grant is named in honor of Dina Chelouche Lev, M.D., an early leader in desmoid tumor research.
 Dr. Lev was one of the original recipients of research support from the Desmoid Tumor Research Foundation in 2007, starting a reciprocal relationship that continued until her untimely passing in 2020 at the age of 55.
 The award embodies Dr. Lev’s endless enthusiasm and tireless effort toward moving the science of desmoid tumors forward, as well as her commitment to the training of young surgeons and scientists interested in connective tissue tumor oncology, including desmoid disease.